virtual-labs/exp-youngs-double-slit-dei/experiment/theory.md

 * Electrons fired one at a time still produce an interference pattern, which shows electrons behave like probability waves.
 * If we measure which slit the electron passes through **(with detector):**
     * The interference pattern *disappears*.
-    * Only two clump patterns remain (each corresponding to one slit).
+    * Only two humps remain (each corresponding to one slit-classically expected).
     * The electron behaves like a classical particle.
     * Measurement collapses the wave function.